fluxninja/aperture/docs/content/reference/policies/spec.md

 (string, default: `0s`) Duration of EMA warming up window.

-The initial value of the EMA is the average of signal readings received during the warm-up window.
+The initial value of the EMA is the average of signal readings received during the warm up window.

 @gotags: default:"0s"